meistro57/printify-pilot/README.md

 ## Configuration

-Run the setup script to save your API keys in `config.py`:
+Configuration values are read from environment variables by default.
+You can optionally run the setup script to generate a `config.py` file:

 ```bash
 python setup.py